nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun Feb 23 2025)
+### Joke of the day (Mon Feb 24 2025)
 <!-- joke -->
->In a tagteam match, Chuck Norris was teamed with Hulk Hogan against King Kong Bundy and Andre The Giant.
-He pinned all 3 at the same time.
+>What do computers and air conditioners have in common?
+They both become useless when you open windows.
 <!-- /joke -->

-*Last update: Sun, 23 Feb 2025 00:55:59 GMT*
+*Last update: Mon, 24 Feb 2025 00:53:48 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)